TyroneJensen/aws_xgboost_project/DOCUMENTATION.md

-# AWS XGBoost Project - Detailed Documentation
+# AWS Data Pipeline - Detailed Documentation

 ## Introduction
-This project demonstrates the use of AWS SageMaker to train and deploy an XGBoost model.
-The model is trained using SageMaker's built-in datasets and deployed as an endpoint for inference.
+This project demonstrates the use of AWS services to create a data pipeline for processing and analyzing data.
+It integrates AWS Lambda, S3, Glue, Athena, and SageMaker to provide a comprehensive solution.

 ## Prerequisites
 - AWS Account